tbensky/npct/README.md

 	* The BLE name is set via `esp_ble_gap_set_device_name();` at various places inside of the code.
 Name changes to the device are stored in NVS (non-volatile storage) and are retrieved and set to the BLE name on any startup (device reset or power up).

-	* The GATT service UUID is set to 0x00FEED ("feed" [hexspeak](https://en.wikipedia.org/wiki/Hexspeak).
+	* The GATT service UUID is set to 0x00FEED ("feed" in [hexspeak](https://en.wikipedia.org/wiki/Hexspeak)).

-	* Likewise the service's characteristic is 0x00C0DE ("code" in hexspeak)
+	* Likewise the service's characteristic is 0x00C0DE ("code" in hexspeak).

 	* That said, the actual service UUID appears to be `0000feed-0000-1000-8000-00805f9b34fb`.